chrisnoonan98675/site/xl-release/how-to/listen-events.markdown

 ## Example

-In the following example, you can see how to listen to one of the XL Release events and react to it.
+In the following example, you will see how to listen to one of the XL Release events and react to it.
 First of all, if you are using `maven` or `gradle` to build your plugin you have to add XebiaLabs maven repository: `https://dist.xebialabs.com/public/maven2` and the following dependency: `com.xebialabs.xlrelease:xlr-api:8.0.0`

 ### Gradle